Counseling Psychology Careers

-Popular Counseling Psychology Degree Program
+Popular Counseling Psychology Degree Programs

 What Does a Counseling Psychologist Do?

-● The number of patients that a counseling psychologist works with at one time can also vary.
+● The number of patients that a counseling psychologist works with at one time can vary.
 Some only work with their patients on a one-on-one situation, while others may work with small groups of people.

 Where Do Counseling Psychologists Work?